Pigius/pii-service/Readme.md

 Application for the purpose of the demo for AWS Community Day in Warsaw 1st June 2023.

-Presentation could be located in the same directory.
+Presentation is located in the same directory (both pdf and pptx extensions).

 The application detects and redacts PII data from notes provided by a user.